Thursday, September 26, 2024

 Link to Holiday Remembered

-Pleased that three poems were accepted in the fourth quarter of 2022.
+I am pleased that three poems were accepted in the fourth quarter of 2022.
 Yay.
 For some reason having problems getting the link for the first one appearing online to show in this blog.
 Please copy and paste into your search engine to read it.
 Not sure how to fix this problem.
 Hmmm.

 https://panoplyzine.com/holiday-remembered-by-aaron-williams-2/